 Plain rice, although a basic foodstuff can actually be quite a difficult substance to cook well.
 But, once you master the cooking process there’s no better, or more versatile food.

 Now, regular readers will know that one of my favorite types of food is Chinese food?
-Whether its dumplings, rice cake, dim sum or something a bit more exotic (fried chickens feet!) there’s nothing that I like better that the exotic flavors, aromas and textures of Chinese food 😛
+Whether its dumplings, rice cake, dim sum or something a bit more exotic (fried chickens feet!) there’s nothing that I like better that the exotic flavors, aromas, and textures of Chinese food 😛

 Glutinous rice stands out, for me at least, because of its unique characteristics.
 It doesn’t contain amylose but, rather, it has a higher amount of amylopectin.
-In case you are wondering, these are both are starch components but it is amylopectin which is responsible for the stickiness.
+In case you are wondering, these are both are starch components but it is amylopectin that is responsible for the stickiness.